 Schecter OMEN 8 String Guitar

 If you are a guitarist or have a good ear for music, you have probably heard of the 8 string guitar.
-A 8 string guitar is just two more strings than the normal six string guitar.
+An 8 string guitar is just two more strings than the normal six-string guitar.
 They are used by a few classical, metal, and jazz guitarists to gain more range and to have more chordal possibilities.
 Also, 8 string guitars look cool, and they stand out in front of other regular 6 string guitarists.

 A lot of deciding between one 8 string guitar and another is in the overall craftsmanship.
 The best 8 string guitar for you should be whatever one you feel comfortable with the most.
 It needs to be very responsive, accurate, agile, and produce the best tones.